Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: Exercises

 which also implies that $ap$ is equivalent to $1$ mod $n$ since $ap = 1-bn$, i.e. it is equal to a multiple of $n$ plus $1$.
 Therefore, there exists a power of $S^p$, namely $S^{ap}$ such that \be S^{ap} ~=~ S. \ee Thus if $M$ commutes with $S^p$, then it commutes with all of its powers, and namely with $S^{ap}=S$, i.e. it commutes with $S$, which is the condition for $M$ being circulant.

-Equation~\req{Sap} has a nice geometric interpretation. $S^p$ is a rotation of the circle in Figure~\ref{shift_inv.fig} by $p$ steps.
-If $p$ and $n$ were not coprime, then regardless of how many times the rotation $S^p$ is repeated, there will be some elements of the discrete circle that are not reachable from the $0$ element by these rotations.
+Equation~\req{Sap} has a nice geometric interpretation. $S^p$ is a rotation of the circle in~\cref{shift_inv.fig} by $p$ steps.
+If $p$ and $n$ were not coprime, then regardless of how many times the rotation $S^p$ is repeated, there will be some elements of the discrete circle that are not reachable from the $0$ element by these rotations (examine also~\cref{eigs_viz.fig} for an illustration of this).
 The condition $p$ and $n$ coprime insures that there is some repetition of the rotation $S^p$, namely $\lb S^{p}\rb^a$ which gives the basic rotation $S$.
 Repetitions of $S$ then of course generate all possible rotations on the discrete circle.
 In other words, $p$ and $n$ coprime insures that by repeating the rotation $S^p$, all elements of the discrete circle are eventually reachable from $0$.